4np/UitzendingGemist/README.md

 The bundle identifier (see **4** in the screenshot above) uniquely identifies your app.
 As you cannot reuse mine, you need to set your own bundle identifier in reverse domain format (for example: com.yourname.UitzendingGemist).
 Make sure you remember the name as you will need to enter the same bundle identifier when you want to update or re-deploy the app to your AppleTV.

 _Note: using a different identifier will make the app deploy next to a previous installation and separate favorites.
-Keeping the identifier the same will make the favorites continue to work after updates._
+Keeping the identifier the same will make the favorites continue to work after updates.
+Also *free* Apple Developer Accounts have a limit on the number of different identifiers you can create on a weekly basis (10)._

 ## 6. Select the team